When Is It Safe to Swim in Shocked Pool?

 Skin Problems

-Your skin is the body’s largest organ and it is the first thing that comes into contact with water when you enter a pool.
+Your skin is the body’s largest organ and the first thing that comes into contact with water when you enter a pool.

-Chlorine is designed to dissolve tissue and that can include skin.
-So jumping into your pool’s water with a lot of chlorine will not going to be pleasant.
+Chlorine is designed to dissolve tissue, including skin.
+So jumping into your pool’s water with a lot of chlorine will not be pleasant.

 The chlorine disintegrates and dissolves the topmost layer of skin.
 This is why you get that burning, skin irritation sensation when you enter a pool with too much chlorine.
 What is happening is that the chlorine is withdrawing water from the skin, dehydrating it, and then killing the dry matter that remains.

 This can be even more dangerous if you already have sensitive skin or an ongoing skin problem.
-For instance, dandruff is a very common problem where the skin is weak, dry, and constantly flaking off – meaning that the less developed skin layers underneath are exposed.
-Without a swimming cap, your scalp will soak up all those harmful chemicals and things can get very uncomfortable, very quickly.
+For instance, dandruff is a common problem where the skin is weak, dry, and constantly flaking off – meaning that the less developed skin layers underneath are exposed.
+Without a swimming cap, your scalp will soak up all those harmful chemicals, and things can get very uncomfortable quickly.
 If this happens, get out of the pool immediately.

 The same applies to other parts of your body where the skin is already very thin.
 In this case, you will see rashes in areas like the lips, groin region, or armpits.
-Obviously, this can get worse directly after a pool shock when there is more chlorine in the water than usual.
+This can get worse directly after a pool shock when more chlorine is in the water than usual.

 Eye Discomfort